MyCollab/mycollab/mycollab-app-community/src/main/installer-resources/README.md

 **Improvements & New Features**

+* Update the language files.
+Add the Danish to the supported list (Contributor: KrestenB)
 * Minor improvements

 **Bug Fixes**

 * Can not send email for user who do not have the avatar
+* Remove the false thread causes the CPU always high 100%

 Version 5.4.0